-Your Family Lawyer will listen to your concerns and help separate the emotional concerns with the legal ones, while still representing your rights as best they can.
+Your Family Lawyer will listen to your concerns and help separate the emotional concerns from the legal ones, while still representing your rights as best they can.

 A mediator is an impartial party who helps both sides explore options in the interest in coming to an agreement.
 The mediator’s main goal is to focus on the welfare of the children, putting their best interests at the forefront of the discussion, though both parties must agree to any point in the Parenting Plan or Consent Order.

 In many cases, courts will not hear a case with children unless you have already explored the options of Family Dispute Resolution.

 A mediator cannot pick sides and will focus not on representing you, but on facilitating an agreement that is satisfactory to both parties and is in the best interests of the children.

 There are some exceptions to the requirement to participate in Family Dispute Resolution prior to commencing proceedings.
 You should seek legal advice about those exceptions if there are issues of abuse or family violence.

 Unsurprisingly, many who find themselves in these circumstances experience strong, often negative emotions and most parents are very concerned about the impact of these proceedings on their children.
 Children are sensitive to the breakdown of a family unit, especially when they are young.
 It is often a good idea for children and parents to seek counselling or other support services to help ease the emotional burden and prevent further psychological distress.